MSuvonov/MSuvonov/README.md

 - 👀 I am interested in web development, mobile application development, and backend development.

-- 🌱 Now I’m studying algorithms and artificial intelligence.
+- 🌱 Now I’m studying algorithms and AI.

 - 📫 How to contact me: you can contact me by [![Gmail Badge](https://img.shields.io/badge/-gmail-red?style=flat&logo=Gmail&logoColor=white)](https://linkedin.com/in/umidjon-tukhtaev-063a11231)